Matt-Maree/Melting-point-prediction/README.md

 ### 2. Prepare Data

-Download the raw datasets and place them in:
+The raw datasets are included in the repository and are expected to be located in:

 ```
 data/raw/